zhangyanyu0722/Multi-lingual-Communicator/README.md

 ### User Stories
 - I, the reporter, want to understand what the different languages speakers say realtime.
 - I, the bussinessman, want to understand what the different languages buyers say realtime.
+- I, the student, want to watch the online cources in other languages.
+- I, the politician, want to comminicate with other countries's speaker.

 ### MVP
 - Build a WEBRTC peer to peer application.